OkayAlright/MinNo/extras/making_MinNo.md

 http://stackoverflow.com/questions/17894875/overlapping-module-imports-in-racket)
 did the trick.
-After that, the upgrade was successful & the compiler felt much snappier then before (though I have no way of saying this objectively, since i never ran a numeric test).
+After that, the upgrade was successful & the compiler felt much snappier then before (though I have no way of saying this objectively, since I never ran a numeric test).

 One very surprising thing was that when I upgraded Racket, all of my preferences and settings carried over despite doing a "fresh"